All About Dancers

 Types of Dancer

-In 2016, there was an estimated number of 13,500 jobs in the United States for Dancer.
+There were about 13,500 jobs for Dancer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Dancer by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Dancer are Colorado, Utah, and South Carolina.
 Watch out if you plan on working in Idaho, Nebraska, or Alaska.
 These states have the worst job growth for this type of profession.